-Benefit programs at work can offer employees and executives significant wealth-building tools.
+How much are your benefits worth?
+What programs should you participate in?
 Unfortunately, individuals don’t always know they can or should participate and sometimes the complex nature of benefit plans can lead to costly mistakes.
-To help ensure you’re taking advantage of the most significant financial resources your employer offers, familiarize yourself with how these programs work and consult your financial advisor to discuss an approach that best fits your situation and needs.
+To help ensure you’re taking advantage of the most significant financial resources your employer offers, familiarize yourself with your employee benefit package and work.
+Before making any changes, consider speaking with your financial advisor to discuss an approach that best fits your situation and needs.

 - Retirement Plans